ksarafin/System-Monitor/README.md

 The fourth tab is called 'File Systems' and displays a table of information regarding the usage of each mount point.

+## Extra features:
-Extra features: View Active Processes and Load Averages in Process tab
+* View Active Processes
+* Load Averages in Processes tab